Card

 - If the card has a title, make sure that the title has the appropriate heading level.
 For example, if your card follows an

-tag.
+<h2>heading, the title of the card should use an<h3>tag.
 Refer to our example. - Add an appropriate ARIA landmark role (for example,

-to the card if it represents an important part of the page.
+region) and anaria-labelto the card if it represents an important part of the page.
 This allows screen reader users navigate quickly between different parts of the interface.
 Refer to our example. - If the card has several elements that are loaded dynamically and announced using

 Other recommendations